The Value of Modesty

 Some years ago a national magazine published an article by L’Amour which addressed the manner in which women were viewed in the Old West.
 He observed that almost uniformly they were treated with great respect, even by the roughest of men.
 He noted that, as a rule, females could travel alone hundreds of miles by stagecoach and feel quite secure, because men regarded them so highly, and were extremely protective of the “fair” sex.

 Those days are gone—and have been for quite a while.
-Nowadays, a woman can hardly walk unescorted down a crowded street without being verbally assaulted or in some fashion sexually harassed.
+Now, a woman can hardly walk unescorted down a crowded street without being verbally assaulted or in some fashion sexually harassed.
 Most men in sizable cities do not want their wives driving alone at night.

 One recent author believes she knows, at least in part, a cause for this dramatic shift in attitude toward women.
 She says it involves the “loss of modesty.”